quynhnb2021/todo/README.md

 ## Feature
   - Create task complete or incomplete
   - Bottom navigation bar to switch between Complete Task, All Task, Incomplete Task screens
+  - Saving and updating Todo tasks in the local database

 ## How to run this project ?
   - Run project using Android Studio or VSCode: